CodeCooler/html2pdf/readMe.md

 	"inputJson" : "JSON data to make dynamic string", "filePath" : "Path to save file",
 	"fileName" : "Pdf file name",
-	"displayHeaderFooter" : true or false If you want to add header or footer in pdf, "headerTemplate": HTML string for header,
+	"displayHeaderFooter" :" true or false If you want to add header or footer in pdf", "headerTemplate": "HTML string for header",
-        "footerTemplate": HTML string for footer
+        "footerTemplate": "HTML string for footer"
 }
 ````